ARMGI9854WXZ59/ARMGI9854WXZ59_FreeRoot/README.md

 ## Credits

-ARMGI9854WXZ59 Specials Pseudo Root Access Installer is made and modified by ARMGI9854WXZ59 [ Alex Mahdi ] Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
+ARMGI9854WXZ59 Specials Pseudo Root Access Installer is made and modified by ARMGI9854WXZ59 [ Alex Mahdi ]

+Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.

 This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

 ---

+**Note:**

-**Note:** This script is intended for educational and experimental purposes.
-Use it responsibly and at your own risk.
+This script is made for educational and experimental purposes.

+You can use it responsibly and at your own risk.